 After speaking to a few people, who do this for a living I got the process they use but they wouldn’t give up the recipe so I created my own.
-You may add any flavor you want to the wet brine.
-More garlic, or soy sauce, lemon, coriander seeds; there are no rules for flavor.
+You may add any flavour you want to the wet brine.
+More garlic, or soy sauce, lemon, coriander seeds; there are no rules for flavour.
 You may use more or less brown sugar depending on your tastes, but try mine as is and adjust after you try it.
 For those who try it you won’t be sorry.
 Please post your results, and feel free to share this with others but please give credit where it is due.

 IMPORTANT: Please read these instructions over a few times before you attempt to use this recipe, it will help you understand the process.

 I HAVE TRIED TO EMPHASIZE AND DETAIL THE CRITICAL STEPS AND WHERE TEMPERATURE IS IMPORTANT.

 If I overdid the details, you’ll get no apology from me.
 When I did it for my first time, I would have killed for details; details; details.

 These instructions are for an average sized fish of 10-12 lbs (before being filleted).

 Coho is best but I have used Atlantic with success as well.
 For smaller fish shorten the time and for bigger fish lengthen time.

 If you are filleting whole salmon, leave skin on and remove pin bones (a small pair of clean needle nose pliers works best for removing bones that are still in the flesh).
 If you are buying filleted salmon, purchase whole fillets with skin on, and remove any remaining bones.
 Rinse if you want and pat dry (not completely dry).
 Leave fillets whole at this point with the skin on.